 If you have “Full Coverage” insurance, ALWAYS use your insurance to pay for the repairs or replacement of your motorcycle.
 Why?
 Because if you go through the “driver at fault’s” insurance you will get screwed!
 The other side’s insurance company has no duty to be fair, just or reasonable.

 The “driver at fault’s” insurance will first try to allege that you were somehow partially at fault for the collision even though you did absolutely nothing wrong and the Traffic Collision Report and facts have the driver at 100% at fault.
 Due to inherent bias against (and downright hatred) of motorcyclist, the insurance companies will claim you were speeding (most likely), inattentive or overreacted.

 In addition, they have no contractual or statutory duties to be fair.
 They will “low ball” the estimate or repair failing to include aftermarket parts (pipes, upgrades chrome etc.) or further “low ball” a total loss offer using a third party company called CCC (Certified Collateral Corporation) to find low comps. to undervalue your bike.
-They will force you to accept their low offer or hire a lawyer and sue.
+They will force you to accept their low offer or hire an attorney and sue.

 On the other hand, your own insurance has both no contractual or statutory duties to be fair, just and reasonable.
 The motorcycle repair work will be at a shop of your choice and the work will be guaranteed for life.
 If there is a problem, take it back and they will re-inspect and repair.
 As to a totaled bike, your insurance will also use CCC but they will accept internet (Cycle Trader) comps and will negotiate a fair settlement.